All Products

 • You can change only shared-resource CLB instances to high-performance ones.
 You cannot change high-performance CLB instances to shared-resource ones.

-• Changing a shared-resource instance to a guaranteed-performance instance does not affect your services or the IP address of the CLB instance.
+• Changing a shared-resource instance to a guaranteed-performance instance does not affect your services or change the IP address of the CLB instance.

 Note